-Beacon is a quaint town with a world class contemporary art museum (DIA: Beacon) easily accessible from New York City.
-The train ride only takes 80 minutes from Grand Central Station to Beacon.
+Beacon is a quaint town with a world-class contemporary art museum (DIA: Beacon) easily accessible from New York City.
+The train ride only takes 80 minutes from Grand Central Station to Beacon so it makes for the perfect day trip.
 The train goes along the Hudson River so it is pretty scenic, especially during the peak of fall (mid to late October).
-You can buy a package deal that includes train tickets and admission to DIA which saves you $2 and the trouble of buying tickets once you get there.
-Check this trip planner to find train times.

 Once you arrive in Beacon, you can either walk or take the trolley.
 The trolley (bus) will pick you up from the train station and take you to several places around the town for only $2.
 When we used the trolley it was pretty empty.
 The driver was very friendly and offered to let us out anywhere we wanted along the route.

 We had a little bit of a late start, so our first stop was lunch.
 Based on yelp reviews, we decided to try the Hop.
+(Unfortunately, the Hop Beacon has closed since we visited.)
 It is a little bit of a hike from the train station (on the far end of Main Street) but the food was really good.
 I had the veggie burger, which was the best one I have ever had (note: I still need to try Superiority Burger).
-My boyfriend had the Pulled Pork Mac & Cheese, which was a generous helping of deliciousness.
+My boyfriend, Russell, had the Pulled Pork Mac & Cheese, which was a generous helping of deliciousness.
 They also have a good selection of craft beers – you can have a flight if you like – but I had a glass of wine.

 There is a lot of really nice art at DIA from the 1960s to the present.
 One of the first exhibits we saw was Dan Flavin.
 It was interesting to learn that at one point he worked in the mailroom at the Guggenheim Museum and a guard and elevator operator at the Museum of Modern Art (MOMA) in New York City.
 He works with fluorescent lights, which looked interesting but at the same time was hard to look at because it hurt your eyes.
 Similar to many of his other works that are on exhibit all over the globe, this one is “Untitled.”